rugile-luko/agile-time-tracker/README.md

 https://github.com/mozilla/geckodriver/releases
 ```
 Both of these categories have different tags, so it is possible
-to run only unit, only integration, or all of the tests:
+to run only unit, only integration, or all of the tests.

+**Note: to run the integration tests you need to have the server running.**

 ```
 coverage run manage.py test --tag=integration   // only integration tests